 2. Test Content Formats

-Try different formats even if you’re not sure about them.
-One simple switch—like turning a long caption into a carousel—can boost reach.
+Experiment with different formats.
+A simple switch, like turning a long caption into a carousel, can boost reach.

 • Reels or short videos